Differences between adjustable and fixed rate loans

-Borrowers can choose a fixed-rate loan in order to lock in a low rate.
-People select fixed-rate loans because interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a good rate.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose these types of loans because interest rates are low and they want to lock in at the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a good rate.
 Call Valley Savers Mortgage, LLC at (602) 332-9544 to learn more.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely heard of 5/1 or 3/1 ARMs.
+ARMs most often have their lowest, most attractive rates toward the start.
+They usually guarantee the lower interest rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
 For these loans, the initial rate is fixed for three or five years.
 It then adjusts every year.
 These types of loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit people who plan to move before the initial lock expires.
+Loans like this are usually best for people who expect to move in three or five years.
+These types of ARMs most benefit borrowers who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (602) 332-9544.
 We answer questions about different types of loans every day.